Khajaarsalaan/Portfolio_Project01_Tableu/README.md

 # Portfolio_Project01_Tableu
-Here we are using the precious database however we are using different queries to get the output of those queries and copying the result and transferring it to excel then to Tableau to create visualisation and dashboard.
+Here we are using the previous database.
+However we are using different queries and getting the output of those queries and copying the result and transferring it to excel files and lastly transferring the files to Tableau to create visualisation and dashboard.